DinisCruz/Book_Generation_Z_Developer/content/4.life-patterns/content/being-criticized-is-a-privilege.md

 ---
-title : Being criticized is an privilege
+title  : Being criticized is an privilege status : content weight : 40
-status: draft
 ---

 One of the most important life lessons you need to learn, is to how to give and receive feedback.
 Specially when the feedback is not positive, and it is criticizing something you've said or done.